-Guestroom Attendant Certificate of Completion
+Guestroom Attendant

 Total Lecture Hrs: 114 or 132

 The Guestroom Attendant certificate of completion is designed to provide knowledge and practical skills training for students preparing for employment in the hospitality service industry.
 Courses cover guestroom and public space cleaning and sanitization, laundry, and customer service skills.